 Seth Besmertnik / CEO, Conductor

 There is one simple answer to this: give your customers value.
 If you know what your customers need/want and give it to them, you will win in SEO tremendously.

 There is only one algorithm that matters: Your customers – and their hearts, minds, and souls.

 SEO has a real opportunity to redefine its role as a pivot point in the modern-day marketing stack.
 There is a very real opportunity for search marketers to align and integrate themselves across content, digital, and marketing communication channels.

 The convergence of content and SEO presents a massive opportunity for brands to evangelize organic search success and tear down the silos and stigma once associated with the dark side of the industry.

 SEO, alone, is not enough to guarantee success and content marketing, alone, is not enough to guarantee success.
 Search and content together builds a better customer experience and there is massive market opportunity for marketers who are connecting the dots.

 Alan Bleiweiss / Alan Bleiweiss Consulting

-SEO in 2018, is the process of helping search crawlers and algorithms gain maximized access, understanding, and formulaic confidence that “this page is the best choice for this search query.”
+SEO is the process of helping search crawlers and algorithms gain maximized access, understanding, and formulaic confidence that “this page is the best choice for this search query.”

 Ultimately, even that too, is really about helping searchers discover your content and doing so in a way that instills confidence to them that “this is what I was looking for.”